Location: North 66.89758 East 015.56065 (GPS on the summit)

 Head into the forest where some information signs are posted.
 The trail runs south-east across this area

-and down to the small river that runs at the base of the mountain.
+and down to the river that runs at the base of the mountain.
 There is a bridge, but in

 winter one can cross almost everywhere.